Resources

 Just across the bridge, the University of Wisconsin – Superior’s outdoor recreation program also carries a number of items available for rent for great day to multi-day rates.
 They, too, offer guided adventure trips, and have a repair and maintenance shop prepped for various outdoor activities.
 Be sure to check them out whether looking for rentable gear, guided trips, or gear maintenance and repair: https://www.uwsuper.edu/recreation/outdooradventure/rental-repair.cfm

-The Great Lakes Gear Exchange is the first consignment shop of its kind in the Twin Ports, specifically carrying used outdoor gear sourced from the community.
+The Duluth Gear Exchange is a consignment shop in the Twin Ports, specifically carrying used outdoor gear sourced from the community.
 You can find a multitude of used gear there, and yes, that includes rock climbing gear.
-So far, the GLGE has had chalk bags, shoes, and haul bags.
+Folks have been known to find chalk bags, shoes, and even haul bags!.
 For safety reasons, they do not carry used ropes, harnesses, or protection.
-Head down to their storefront or look at their website to see what they currently have: https://www.greatlakesgearexchange.com/
+Head down to their storefront or look at their website to see what they currently have: https://www.duluthgearexchange.com/

 Located in Washburn, WI, AdventureUs is an excellent outdoor gear repair shop, specializing in zippers (waterproofing included), alterations, gear modifications, custom jobs, and more.
 Their high quality work and affordable pricing is just what a dirtbag needs.
 You can find them at: https://www.getadventureus.com/